lukeify/notes/PiHole on UniFi OS 3.md

     - Typing `machinectl status pihole` should show us the details of our running container.
     - We can enter into a shell in this container via `machinectl shell pihole` (typing `exit` from within this shell will place us back in UniFi OS).
-    - Typing `machinectl login pihole` will present us a login prompt as expected from a linux system.
+    - Typing `machinectl login pihole` will present us a login prompt as expected from a Linux system.

 2. To start our container on system boot, run `machinectl enable pihole`.